OrdinaryMagician/ibuki_m/README.md

 Lets you carry more ammo.
 Your plan allows for up to 8 expansions.
 In addition, each redeemed card comes with a free delivery of ammo for most of your weapons.

-### LiSA Anti-Barricade Device *[Blursphere]*
+### LiSA Room Tearing Device *[Blursphere]*

 *"Saya keeps laughing at the name of this thing.
 I don't really get it."*

-An explosive device that can tear apart many obstacles.
+A very potent timed explosive.
+Make sure to take cover, because it hits hard.

 ### Bootleg "Mischievous Ellen" Vodka *[Berserk]*

 *"Bottoms up!"*

-This will overheal for 250 HP and give you a fairly decent strength boost.
+This will bring you back to full health and give you a fairly decent strength boost.
 Do note however that **Ibuki**'s body metabolizes the drunkedness away quickly.
 Part of **Ellen**'s seemingly unending stash.

 ### Omnisight *[Computer Map]*